About us

 - Adventure Pass: Required.

 IMPORTANT NOTES: We’ll hike at a brisk pace and ask everyone to stay with the group for a friendly and safe outing.
-There may be stream crossings, exposures, bugs, etc. As always, people may slip and fall, encounter poison oak, rattlesnakes, etc. on this hike.
+There may be stream crossings, exposures, bugs or other warnings.
+As always, people may slip and fall, encounter poison oak, snakes, etc. on this hike.
 This event may be cancelled due to inclement weather before or at the start of the hike.
+Check the weather report and plan accordingly.

 ESSENTIAL GEAR: Hiking boots and poles.
 Clothing layers are recommended.
 Snacks and 2+ liters of water and electrolytes or salt tablets.
 Hat and sunscreen.